agl-alexglopez/heap-allocator-workshop/README.md

 ### Inserting and Deleting

 To set up a measurement of inserting and deleting into a Red-Black Tree we start by forming a script with $2N$ allocations and then measure the time to insert $N$ elements, `free()`, and delete $N$ elements, `malloc()` from our tree.
+Remember, we have now dropped down to the milliseconds level, compared to the seconds level we used when analyzing a doubly linked list allocator.
 Here are the results across allocators.

 ![insert-delete](/images/chart-insert-delete.png)